(Co-founder & CEO)

 Either way, let me know by leaving a comment right now.
 And make sure to share this post on Facebook so other providers can share their advice too.

 What is CareLuLu?

-CareLuLu helps parents safe, affordable, quality child care while helping licensed child care and preschool programs fill their openings.
-Founded by parents with experience in marketing & technology, CareLuLu is an interactive platform that helped thousands of child care providers grow their business (from small homes, to large centers & preschools).
-CareLuLu’s mission is to improve access to safe, affordable, high-quality child care and early education!
+CareLuLu helps parents find safe, affordable, high-quality child care while helping child care and preschool programs fill their openings.
+Founded by parents with experience in marketing & technology, CareLuLu is an online platform that has helped thousands of child care providers grow their business (from small home-based daycares, to large child care centers & preschools).
+Founded in 2013, CareLuLu’s mission is to ensure that every child has access to safe, affordable, high-quality child care and early education!